MicrochipTech/AzureDemo_AnyCloud/README.md

 11. After the `BUILD SUCCESSFUL` message appears in the Output window, the application HEX file will be programmed onto the development Board.
 Once programming has finished, the board will automatically reset and start running its application code.

+12. Observe the debug messages in the terminal window and verify that telemetry and properties are being updated in the IoT Central application.

-12. To restart the entire connection sequence, peform the following steps in order:
+13. To restart the entire connection sequence, peform the following steps in order:

     - Press the reset button on the AnyCloud™ serial bridge board
         - WFI32-IoT Development Board: `RESET`